c-heer/una-theme-kit/README.md

 So instead of naming them like `primary-color` or `space-medium`, I decided to just increase numbers and use `variable-names` related to `property-names`.
 So `--primary-color`, `--color-primary` or `--brand-color` just becomes `--color-1`.
 After half a year using the Theme-Kit it feels natural when writing `.className { color: var(color-1);}`.
-It's as easy as 1,2,3 - give it a try and tell me what you think.
+It's as easy as one, two, three - give it a try and tell me what you think.

+### Update Info
+- Version 0.0.14
+  - Add margin to ul
+  - change min-width to name max-width
+  - add scrollbar styles
+  - add css style scrollbar-gutter: stable; to html

-### Install
+### How to Install
 - Install with npm `npm install @heer.dev/una-theme-kit`
 - Download from GitHub https://github.com/c-heer/una-theme-kit